-For the year ended 30 June 2010, the eligibility criteria for the payment of short term incentives were satisfied.
+For the year ended 30 June 2011, the eligibility criteria for the payment of short term incentives were not satisfied and no short term incentive payment was made to the Managing Director or Executives.

-The Board has approved the adoption of at risk short term incentives for the Managing Director and Executives for the year ended 30 June 2011 on the same basis as outlined above.

-The total short term incentives payable to the Managing Director and Executives for the year ended 30 June 2011, if eligibility criteria are met, will be \$276,000.
+The Board has approved the adoption of at risk short term incentives comprising 25% and 10% of the base emolument for the Managing Director and Executives respectively for the year ended 30 June 2012 and in all other respects on the same basis as outlined above.
+The total short term incentives payable to the Managing Director and Executives for the year ended 30 June 2012, if eligibility criteria are met, will be \$347,760.